tylerbhanlon/Learning/ZeroToOne.md

 Theil urges us to question how much of what we know about business is is shapen by mistaken reactions to past mistakes.

+## Chapter 3 - All Happy Companies Are Different

+This chapter focuses on monopolies and competetive markets, with an emphasis on the fact that competetive markets are totally destructive to profits.

+When planning a business, it is important to capture some of the value you create.
+Without doing this effectiveley, you can grow and grow, but still have a relatively small margin of profit (ex: airlines)

+In Economics 101, the ideal and default state is referred to as "Perfect Competition" where producer supply meets consumer demand.
+In this scenario, no company makes an economic profit.

+The opposite of the above is a monopoly, where an entity owns its market and can sell at its own prices.

+Thiel describes a monopoly simply as a company that is so good at what it does, that no other firm can offer a close substituite.

+One of the best things you can offer to users is the oppurtunity for them to choose something new.

+Monopolies lie in ways which downplay their market dominance, and attempt to frame themselves as competetores in broader markets.

+Competitors lie to make themselves seem unique and standout.

+"The fatal temptation is to describe your market extremely narrowly so that you dominate it by definition"

+Companies without competition can put more effort into innovation and caring about its mission.
+You actually don't *want* money to be everything.
+This is only possible in a monopoly.

+Thiel spends the end of this chapter praising monopolies, as they grace the average person with the choice to purchase their products and they drive innovation.
+Personally this take doesn't really resonate with me too well though I can kind of see where he's coming from.

+"All happy companies are different: each one earns a monopoly by solving a unique problem.
+All failed companies are the same: they failed to escape competition"